 The last date to withdraw from a course with no record is during the first week of the course.

-Students who withdraw from a course by the end of the third week of that class will receive a "W" on their transcript, indicating the withdrawal.
+Students who withdraw from a course by with withdrawal deadline (see academic calendar) will receive a "W" on their transcript, indicating the withdrawal.

-IMPORTANT: Those who do not withdraw prior to the third week deadline will receive an "F" for that course (Refer to Academic Catalog).
+IMPORTANT: Course withdrawals are not permitted after the deadline (Refer to Academic Catalog).